ipopester/Loan_Analyzer_Pope/README.md

 ## Usage

-To use the loan qualifier application clone the repo using the link on GitHub and run  `app.py` with:
+To use the loan qualifier application, clone the repo using the link on GitHub.
+Then run  `app.py` in the CLI using the following command:

 ```python
     python app.py